Music at Woodbridge School Prep

-Music is central to the cultural and spiritual life of The Abbey.
+Music is central to the cultural and spiritual life of the prep.
 Music is part of our regular assemblies and all pupils come together for a weekly hymn practice.
-At The Abbey, we recognise the value of a comprehensive musical training in developing pupils’ cultural awareness, and we aspire to inculcate a love of music in all pupils, alongside an appreciation of music from different cultures and of different styles.
+At Woodbridge School Prep we recognise the value of a comprehensive musical training in developing pupils’ cultural awareness, and we aspire to inculcate a love of music in all pupils, alongside an appreciation of music from different cultures and of different styles.
 Research gives empirical evidence about the benefits of a structured music education on other aspects of a pupil’s academic achievement.
 Learning an instrument develops concentration, and logic, sequencing and processing skills, the development of logic and the ability to persevere.
 Practising individually develops self-discipline and independent thinking.
 Engagement in structured musical activities and ensembles raises self-esteem and develops interpersonal skills in an environment where progress is tangible to the pupil as they advance through the range of groups.

 All pupils in Year 3 learn an orchestral stringed instrument (violin, viola, cello and mini-bass) in small groups, coming together as a large ensemble when they are ready.
 Pupils who already learn a stringed instrument are taken as a separate group and given extension work as appropriate.
 As well as being an invaluable introduction to learning and caring for an instrument, the String Scheme helps pupils to develop their processing skills as they encounter musical notation and their listening skills as they work in a group.
 Learning an instrument is also good for physical coordination and working as a group adds to pupils’ enjoyment.
 Many pupils choose to continue learning their instrument at the end of the programme.